Fairfield Porter papers

 The papers of contemporary art collectors Dorothy and Herbert Vogel measure 47.5 linear feet and date from the 1960s to 2009.
 Found is scattered general correspondence, artists' files, subject files, business records, and printed material relating to the Vogel Collection.
 Artists' and subject files create the bulk of the collection, the majority of which is printed material but includes some correspondence from artists.

-The records of New York City Fischbach Gallery measure 39.3 linear feet and date from 1937 to 2015, with the bulk of materials dating from 1963 to 1977.
+The records of New York City Fischbach Gallery measure 39.5 linear feet and date from 1937 to 2015, with the bulk of materials dating from 1963 to 1977.
 The majority of the collection consists of artists files containing a wide variety of materials documenting the gallery's relationship with its stable of modern and avant garde artists, as well as gallery exhibitions.
 Files include biographical materials, correspondence, printed materials, and photographs.
 Gallery records also include general business correspondence, access-restricted financial records; and additional printed materials.
 The 2015 addition of 14 linear feet consists of inventory and client sales records in the form of card indexes.
+The 2019 addition consists of material related to Marilyn Fischbach's art collection.

 The papers of art critic, writer, and historian Elizabeth McCausland measure 45 linear feet and date from 1838 to 1995, with the bulk of the material dating from 1920 to 1960.
 The collection provides a vast accumulation of research data on various artists and aspects of American art, especially the early American modernists and the Federal Arts Projects.
 Papers include McCausland's extensive research and writing files, particularly on Marsden Hartley, E. L. Henry, Lewis Hine, George Inness, and Alfred H. Maurer.
 McCausland's correspondence with artists includes a substantial amount with Arthur Dove and Alfred Stieglitz.
 Her collaborative work with Berenice Abbott on the Changing New York book and series of photographs is well-documented within the collection.
 Also found are general writings, subject files, files relating to exhibitions, teaching, and committees, photographs, art work, personal papers, and printed material.
 Additional McCausland material donated later from the estate of Berenice Abbott include biographical materials, project files, writings, and printed materials.